Civ13/civ13-wiki/wiki/Rules.md

   - Skin color must be from 55-95

 ## Discord Rules

+  <i>The following list is non-exhaustive, for more detailed information regarding the Discord server rules, please refer to the #information channel
+  on it.</i>

   - Keep topics to their appropriate channels as much as possible.
   - Do not spam.